 - Systems Analysis and Improvement

-For the most part, Personal Assistant often start out in administrative support roles and progress to a private assistant as they become privy to business and personal matters.
-This is often the gateway role to becoming an Executive Assistant.
+For the most part, a Personal Assistant often start out in administrative and customer service support roles and progress as they become privy to business and personal matters.

 Career advancement in this field can lead to other roles such as: